 Nevertheless, one can perceive himself to be quite healthy, but the state of a body might imply something different.
 However, if there is no awareness of the physical state of the body, perception does not change.
 Awareness of health (behavior) through understanding the physical state of the body can have many effects on behavior.
 An “office health check” can confront people with their physical state, while an activity tracker can confront people with their current health behavior.
 Awareness about the physical state, and health behavior can give health a more prominent place in life and engage their mind into healthier living.

 The workplace can be more connected to physical activity.
 While on the other side, the mind of office workers can be more connected to physical activity.
 Connecting physical activity in the minds of workers to the work environment will make them more likely to use the furniture that connects the work environment to physical activity.
 Lastly, changing personal definitions of health, and tools like health checks and wearable’s can change minds in general towards a “better” understanding of health.
 This new mindset might be sufficient to change peoples’ intrinsic behavior towards healthier living.
 There are of course several costs related to make workers work and life healthier.
-But if you account for the potential benefits of healthy workers; less sickdays, more productivity, focus, work engagement, company engagement, you might consider it.
+But if you account for the potential benefits of healthy workers; less sickdays, more productivity, focus, work engagement, company engagement, you might consider it as a manager.
+And we shouldn’t fool ourselves and recognize that managers, HR, and facility, are huge stakeholders in supporting the health of their employees.
+They have the power to support the workers in their needs for behavior change.
+But on the other side, there is also a responsibility for the individual employees, they are responsible for their health.
+But I believe responsibility goes both ways; read more about this in this blog.